HomeCyberBustDon't Get Hooked: How to Spot And Stop Phishing Scams πŸš«πŸ“§

 Fishing Out Safety How To Protect Yourself

-We’ll start with the good news: there are ways to minimize spammers’ abilities to reach you – along with plenty of practical ways to stop spam when you know you’re being targeted.
+We’ll start with the good news: there are ways to minimize spammers’ abilities to reach you – along with plenty of practical ways to stop spam when you know you’re being targeted.Β

 Sharing information about emerging scams within your community can be immensely beneficial.
 The more people are aware, the harder it becomes for scammers to find success.
-Word-of-mouth can act as an effective deterrent against these cyber threats.
+Word of mouth can act as an effective deterrent against these cyber threats.

 Lastly, if ever in doubt about a message’s legitimacy, it’s wise to reach out to the alleged sender directly – but always through their official channels.
 This action ensures you communicate with genuine entities and do not inadvertently play into a scammer’s hands.
 Remember that proactive steps and awareness are your best defence against these deceptive tactics.
 Bypass any contact details given in the suspicious message itself.